 - 1. Grievance Defined: a grievance is defined as: - a.
-A filed dispute between an employee and/or the Association (herein after referred to as party/parties) and the County over the interpretation and/or application of the express terms of this agreement; or - An appeal by the party/parties for relief from discipline the employee b. received.
+A filed dispute between an employee and/or the Association (herein after referred to as party/parties) and the County over the interpretation and/or application of the express terms of this agreement; or - An appeal by the party/parties for relief from discipline the b. employee received.
 Discipline for which an employee may file a grievance is defined in Section 1 of this Article.
 The procedure for filing such a grievance is outlined in Section 2 of this Article, and shall follow the requirements of this Article.
 A grievance shall not be defined to include any matter or action taken by the County or its representatives for which relief is provided under the statutes of the State of Nevada, any matter for which the Nevada Equal Rights Commission has jurisdiction, matters relating to employee classification or reclassification, or any matter specifically excluded from grievance and arbitration by other provisions of this agreement.
-On occasion, the department and/or human resources will conduct a preliminary investigation and forward information to the Office of Diversity (OOD) with the approval of the County Manager and/or designee. - 2.
+On occasion, the Department and/or Human Resources will conduct a preliminary investigation and forward information to the Office of Diversity (OOD) with the approval of the County Manager and/or designee. - 2.
 Work Day Defined: for the purposes of this Article, a workday is defined as Monday through Friday, 8:00 a.m. until 5:00 p.m., excluding Saturdays,

 - Sundays, and holidays.
-The County acknowledges that between the three (3) Departmental Divisions, work days and days off may vary. - 3.
+The County acknowledges that shifts, work days, and regular days off may vary. - 3.
 If mutually agreed, either party may request, in writing, an extension of the time limitations set forth in this Article.
-A grievance shall be considered abandoned if not filed by the Association and/or the employee where indicated in accordance with the time limitations.
+A grievance shall be considered abandoned if not filed and processed by the party/parties where indicated in accordance with the time limitations.
 Failure on the part of the County to respond to a grievance in accordance with the time limits set forth in this agreement shall result in the grievance advancing to the next step of the procedure.